-Next month a group of my friends will be coming to Quiet Walker Lodge to help plant a songbird garden.
+Next month a group of my friends will be coming to Quiet Walker Lodge Bed and Breakfast to help plant a songbird garden.
 They are bringing slips of plants from their own gardens to put in the new area.
 I have been busy preparing the ground for planting.
 I did alot of research and decided to try a new method called Lasagna Gardening.
 It requires no tilling of the land which can sometimes cause more damage than good.
 In Lasagna Gardening the first step is to place newspaper down to control the weeds.
 The next step is to alternate between green and brown materials.
 I had three large mulch piles from last year that I put down for my brown material.
 I added some green vegetable and fruit scraps and topped it will another layer of compost and cow manure.

 I was able to get birdhouses, rocks and landscape extras in place and now I am ready to wrap around the garden with deer fencing.
 We have alot of deer here who would love to munch on the new plants that will be placed in the garden next month.
 So I need to fence off the area and install a gate for guests to enter the garden.
 I have never installed a gate before so I am hoping the man at the hardware store can give me some tips.